NEET/JEE Coaching Scholarship

 Given points: (0, 0) and (36, 15)

-Distance between the points will be:
+Distance for the points

-Q3 Determine if the points (1, 5), (2, 3) and (– 2, – 11) are collinear.
+Q3 Determine if the points (1, 5), (2, 3), and (– 2, – 11) are collinear.

 Answer:

-Let the points (1, 5), (2, 3) and (– 2, – 11) be representing the vertices A, B, and C of the given triangle respectively.
+Let the points (1, 5), (2, 3), and (– 2, – 11) represent the vertices A, B, and C of the given triangle, respectively.

 Therefore,

-Hence the points are not collinear.
+Hence, the points are not collinear.

 Q4.
 Check whether (5, – 2), (6, 4) and (7, – 2) are the vertices of an isosceles triangle.